groth00/game_prices/README.md

 # Introduction

-A game price scraper in Rust and Python
+A game price scraper written in Rust and Python

 - Fanatical
 - Gamebillet